mcnic16/glutefree-recipes-new/README.md

 <h2 align="center"><img src="glutenfree/testhtmlscreenshots/init.png" width="400px"></h2

 I have tested all links, everything works.
-The things that are not working is registering, Logging in, Logging out because I ran out of time.
+The things that are not working is registering, Logging in, Logging out and the search bar because I ran out of time.

 Further Testing
 This site has been checked on various phones, tablets, a laptop and a desktop.